maxzerbini/ovo/README.md

 # ovo

-OVO In-Memory Key/Value Storage
+OVO is an In-Memory Key/Value Storage

 Main features
-- Multi-Master Cluster
+- Multi-Master Cluster architecture
+- The nodes can be added and removed dynamically
-- Data replications on many nodes (Twins)
+- Data replications is done on many nodes (Twins)
-- Data sharding on many cluster nodes
+- OVO supports data sharding on many cluster nodes using smart clients

 The project is under development.